ChunwangYuan/CS_Projects/ShowNet/README.md

-# MeetYou
+# ShowNet

 This is a Go web service based social network web application with React JS.

 It's deployed on my Google App Engine server and can be accessed through the [link](http://35.192.53.45:9200).

-The [frontend](MeetYou-web-frontend) is based on React and [ANT design](https://ant.design/docs/react/introduce).
+The [frontend](ShowNet-web-frontend) is based on React and [ANT design](https://ant.design/docs/react/introduce).

-The [backend](MeetYou-backend) is implemented with Go web service, and deployed on google cloud compute engine with Elasticsearch database, Token based authentication with JSON Web Token.
+The [backend](ShowNet-backend) is implemented with Go web service, and deployed on google cloud compute engine with Elasticsearch database, Token based authentication with JSON Web Token.

 # Frontend Features

 ## Development Setup

-Clone the [frontend repo](MeetYou-web-frontend), install JavaScript runtime environment [nodeJS](https://nodejs.org/en/)
+Clone the [frontend repo](ShowNet-web-frontend), install JavaScript runtime environment [nodeJS](https://nodejs.org/en/)

 ```java
 //npm install required libraries from package.json if needed